fredericbarthelet/blog-theodo-article-demo/readme.md

 ## Prepare your demonstration

 A good demonstration is a prepared demonstration.

+#### What you absolutely want to avoid during your demonstration :
+* A glitch : everything shall work as planned
+* An internet outage : it will delay your review, and consequently will shift your ceremony's end
+* Off-handed, uninterested, distracted stakeholders : this demonstration is for them, and for them only

+#### Minimize as much as possible the quantity of tasks to be run before your demonstration can start :
+* If possible, unwind your full demonstration beforehand to ensure no glitch will surprize you during the real thing.
+* Add the entities you may need for the purpose of the demonstration to your database the day before.
+* Make sure your staging environment is up and running.
+This environment is most likely the easiest one to play with.
+You don't want to introduce fake data in production during your demonstration, neither suffering from your virtual machine being slower than the production site is.
+* Make sure you are connected to internet.
+You would not want to start your demonstration with problems.

 The guide line of your demonstration is the past sprint goal.
 But you shall adapt the features you want to show depending on your stakeholders presence during the last ceremonies.